TIGER-H/vlive-extractor/README.md

 # Deno based Vlive Extractor

-to preserve my metadata!
+to preserve vlive metadata!

 ## Usage

-execute `vlive-dler.exe` and follow the instructions.
-Metadata will saved in current dir.
+execute `vlive-extractor.exe` and follow the instructions.
+Metadata will be saved in current dir.

+## DONE

+- [x] extract board metadata

+- [x] extract video metadata from board data

 ## TODO

 - [ ] extract video link for 3rd party downloader like `idm`